LTVA1/klystrack/README.md

 - ~~Killing duplicate samples and relinking instruments to remaining 1 sample (useful for imported xms and its, combined with klystrack's sample compression it would give huge (or not) size reduction)~~ done in v0.5
 - ~~saving wavegen settings as sort of "synth patches"~~ done in v0.3
 - ~~moving klystrack config file from C:/Users/%USERNAME% to app folder which would make app portable~~ done in v0.4
+- .vgm file export (oh god it will be crazy)

 Below are links related to original klystrack.
 You will not find my releases there.
 Instead check releases of my fork.